marksalpeter/token/README.md

 ## Special Mentions

-// TODO: get permission from ben to publish this Special thanks to Ben Baron.
-The encode and decode functions are ported from a shorturl project of his and he graciously allowed me to publish them (i hope).
+Special thanks to [@einsteinx2](https://github.com/einsteinx2).
+The encode and decode functions are ported from a shorturl project of his and he graciously allowed me to publish them.
+// TODO: get permission from ben to publish this